-Our goal at Injective has always been to create a market leading exchange that is able to surpass centralized exchanges with respect to both user numbers and trading volume.
-As a result we began to dive deeper into how we can retain the benefits of a layer-2 model while also creating an exchange that is usable by both retail traders and institutions.
+The goal of the Injective community has always been to create a market leading exchange that is able to surpass centralized exchanges with respect to both user numbers and trading volume.
+This has led contributors to dive deeper into how Injective can retain the benefits of a layer-2 model while also creating an exchange that is usable by both retail traders and institutions.

-In this piece, we delve into a close examination of market challenges that remain pervasive in the DEX sector.
-We then present our ideologies behind carrying out a major upgrade to our matching mechanism this past month that utilizes a frequent batch auction model.
-In the end, we have managed to create an entirely new exchange model that in addition to sustaining rapid transaction times is able to tighten spreads with higher liquidity closer to the market price.
+This piece will provide a close examination of market challenges that remain pervasive in the DEX sector.
+It will also lay out the present ideologies behind carrying out a major upgrade to the matching mechanism this past month that utilizes a frequent batch auction model.
+In the end, Injective contributors have managed to create an entirely new exchange model that in addition to sustaining rapid transaction times is able to tighten spreads with higher liquidity closer to the market price.

 The Problem with Continuous Double Auctions